langsari/big-data-engineering-with-python-2022/README.md

 - How many Arabic Letter Count in quran?
 - How many Arabic word Count in quran?
 - How many sajdah in quran?
-- give me code to answer this from my data : where is sajdah in quran?
+- Give me code to answer this from my data : where is sajdah in quran?
 - How many surah is Classification at medani?
-- which surah is Classification at medani?
+- Which surah is Classification at medani?
 - How many surah is Classification at makki?
-- which surah is Classification at makki?
+- Which surah is Classification at makki?
 - Which surah speaks of Inevitable?
 - Which surah has the least number of verses in the Qur'an?
 - Which surah contains many verses of the Qur'an?
 - Which surah contains the word "Allah" the most in the Quran?
+- How many words "pure" in the Qur'an and Which the Surahs?

 ## sumary